mozilla/mozillians-tests/README.md

 If you are comfortable with Python, it's worth having a look at the Selenium framework to understand the basic concepts of browser-based testing and the page objects pattern.

 If you need to brush up on programming but are eager to start contributing immediately, please consider helping out by doing manual testing.
-You can help find bugs in Mozilla [Firefox][firefox] or find bugs in the Mozilla web sites tested by the [WebQA][webqa] team.
+You can help find bugs in Mozilla [Firefox][firefox] or find bugs in the Mozilla web sites tested by the [Web QA][webqa] team.
 We have many projects that would be thrilled to have your help!

 To brush up on Python skills before engaging with us, [Dive Into Python][dive] is an excellent resource.
 MIT also has [lecture notes on Python][mit] available through their open courseware.
 The programming concepts you will need to know include functions, working with classes, and the basics of object-oriented programming.